 The remainder of this facility relates to an agreement entered into on January 6, 2016, which the Company entered into as an expansion of its existing US\$10,000 term loan, by up to an additional US\$14,000 (the "Support Agreement").
-The Company entered into a long-term US\$7,000 working capital loan agreement (the "Working Capital Loan"), representing the first tranche of funds under the Support Agreement, whereby the Company will be able to draw down on the facility based on production and the granting of security over certain assets of the Company.
+The Company entered into a long-term US\$7,000 working capital loan agreement (the "Working Capital Loan"), representing the first tranche of funds under the Support Agreement, whereby the Company can draw down on the facility based on production and the granting of security over certain assets of the Company, of which US\$6,911 was drawn down during fiscal 2016.
+On November 22, 2016, the Company drew down the full amount of the second tranche of the Support Agreement in the amount of US\$7,000, and used a portion of the proceeds to repay the principal and interest owed under the Woulfe term loan (Note 10(c)) in the amount of \$6,550.
 Principal and interest under the Working Capital Loan is due under a revolving facility based on production and APT pricing levels, and payments will only begin when the price of APT exceeds US\$254 MTU, with accelerating payments when the price of APT exceeds \$320 MTU.
+See Note 20 with regards to settlement of a portion of these loans.

-The Company entered into a US\$1,000 secured promissory note on January 1, 2016, with Deutsche Rohstoff AG ("DRAG"), an existing shareholder of the Company, which loan has a balance of \$1,312 as of September 30, 2016.
-The note bears interest at 6.0% per annum, with the accrued interest and loan amount due on January 1, 2017, which has been extended to January 1, 2019 (Note 20).
-The note is secured by the existing security to DRAG in connection with a \$4,000 convertible debenture.
+The Company has a US\$1,000 secured promissory note with Deutsche Rohstoff AG ("DRAG"), an existing shareholder of the Company, which loan has a balance of \$1,331 as of March 31, 2017 (September 30, 2016 - \$1,312).
+The note bears interest at 6.0% per annum, with the accrued interest and loan amount due on January 1, 2019.
+The note is secured by the existing security agreement in favour of DRAG in connection with a \$4,000 convertible debenture issued on September 15, 2015 (Note 10(d)).
+See Note 20 with regards to the settlement of a portion of accrued interest.